 If your camper’s birthday falls during his stay at camp, we are excited to prepare a cake for them to share with their cabin or Day Camp peers.
 After lunch the whole overnight camp will sing them “Happy Birthday” and their cabin will share a cake.
 Day Campers will also sing “Happy Birthday” and share a cake after lunch on their birthday.

 First Time Campers

-If your camper is a first time camper it is hour policy to have one of our staff call you within the first few days of camp.
+If your camper is a first time camper it is our policy to have a staff member call you within the first few days of camp.
 This “First Time Camper Call” is traditionally done by the Senior Counselor or Village Leader.
-The Village Leader will check in with you during check in to verify the best phone number and time to call.
+The Village Leader will talk with you during check in to verify the best phone number and time to call.

 Camper and staff safety is paramount at camp.
 Our health services team of an RN and EMT support our staff in ensuring that campers have a safe and healthy camp experience.
 During check in any parent/guardian will have a chance to meet the camp nurse.
 While at camp, all medication is kept in the Health Center and administered by the health services staff.
 If for any reason your camper requires additional medical attention or has an extended stay in the health center, you will be contacted by a member of our staff as soon as possible.
 Click here to add a medication to your campers’ health form.